LevonDX/Teams-Hack-event-March-2022/Challenge 6 Messaging Extension/Readme.md

 ## Success Criteria

 1. Demonstrate to your coach that you successfully deployed messaging extentions.
+You can deploy both messaging extentions separatelly or add the code from one sample to another and deploy one app with both messaging extentions.

 ## Learning Resources